How do you make good homemade chili?

-I shop at Aldi’s quite often and have to buy more than one onion at a time.
-I usually end up with more onion than I know what to do with, so this was a good way to get rid of some extra onion.
+I usually end up with more onion than I know what to do with, so this was a good way to use some of the extra onion.

-Brown the meat and add the tomatoes and onions.
+Start by browning the ground beef and add the tomatoes and onions on medium heat.

 Add the garlic, tomato paste mixture (see recipe), diced tomatoes and chilies, and beans.

 I usually put tomato sauce in my chili but didn’t have any in the cabinet.
 So, I used some tomato paste, added some water, Italian seasonings, and called it good.

 I did have a can of chili beans, and diced tomatoes and chilies, so that came in handy, as well.

 It was shaping up to be a great pot of chili for dinner!